 San Francisco Psychotherapy Research Group

-I am a licensed clinical psychologist with more than 10 years of experience working with children, adolescents, and adults.
+I am a licensed clinical psychologist with over a decade of experience working with children, adolescents, and adults.
 I provide individual, couples, and family therapy.
 I am the Director of Research at the San Francisco Psychotherapy Clinic and Training Center (SFPCTC) where I study the process of psychotherapy as well as supervising therapists in training.
 I earned my Bachelors Degree from the University of Washington and my Doctoral Degree from Pacific University School of Professional Psychology in Hillsboro, Oregon.

-My approach to therapy is warm, straightforward, and guided by current research on how psychotherapy works.
-I use objective measurements to track my patients’ progress throughout the duration of therapy, and I am pleased to be able to say that the majority of my patients get better.
+My approach to therapy is patient-centered, straightforward, and guided by current research on how psychotherapy works.
+I use objective measurements to track my patients’ progress throughout the duration of therapy, to achieve the best therapy outcomes possible.

 How Psychotherapy Works

 Psychotherapy works by literally, physically, changing your brain.
 Thoughts and emotional reactions are not simply abstract phenomena occurring somewhere in space.
 Instead, thoughts and emotions are actual physical events that take place amongst the billions of neurons within your brain.
 What this means is that past events and interactions with others, and our thoughts and emotions about these events, have left their mark in our brains.
 When you engage in psychotherapy, you are addressing the impact, on your brain, of certain aspects of your life, in a very specific, intentional, and physical way.